Adaptive Conformal Prediction for Quantum Machine Learning: Introduction

 \subsection{Related Work}

-Beyond \cite{QuantumCP}, which we introduce above, recent work by \cite{QuantumCP_Tasar} explored an alternative use of conformal prediction for PQCs.
+Beyond \cite{QuantumCP}, which we introduce above, \cite{QuantumCP_Tasar} explored an alternative use of conformal prediction for PQCs.
 In their method, conformal prediction is applied to classical models trained to emulate PQC output distributions using features derived from circuit architecture and gate frequencies.
-To the best of our knowledge, no other works have addressed conformal prediction in the quantum setting, nor have any examined how non-stationary model noise affects the exchangeability of conformity scores.
+Additionally, \cite{tasar2025conformal} investigates conformal prediction in a wide variety of quantum settings, including whether conformal prediction can be used to detect entanglement, the impact of context-conditional exchangeability, and an application to anomaly detection.
+While these works demonstrate that conformal prediction can be meaningfully applied in quantum contexts, none directly examine how non-stationary model noise affects the exchangeability of conformity scores.

-Separately, a growing body of literature has sought to relax the exchangeability requirement between calibration and test data to handle settings such as time series and covariate shift.
+In the classical setting, a growing body of literature has sought to relax the exchangeability requirement between calibration and test data to handle settings such as time series and covariate shift.
 These methods generally address either specific, known distributional shifts or more general deviations from exchangeability \citep{CPundercovariateshift, beyondexchangeability, gibbs2025conformal, ACI}.
 We take inspiration from this literature in our approach.

-The design of score functions for quantum conformal prediction closely aligns with that of probabilistic conformal prediction \citep{PCP}. \cite{QuantumCP} employ a k-nearest neighbour (k-NN) score function, building upon the approach in \cite{PCP}, who propose a sampling strategy combined with a $1$-nearest neighbour (1-NN) score function. \cite{PCP} has also influenced methods for other probabilistic models, including the Conformal Predict-then-Optimise (CPO) framework \citep{patel2024conformal}, which similarly employs a k-NN approach.
+The design of score functions for quantum conformal prediction closely aligns with that of probabilistic conformal prediction \citep{PCP}. \cite{QuantumCP} employ a k-nearest neighbour (k-NN) score function, building upon the approach in \cite{PCP}, who propose a sampling strategy combined with a $1$-nearest neighbour (1-NN) score function. \cite{PCP} have also influenced methods for other probabilistic models, including the Conformal-Predict-Then-Optimise (CPO) framework \citep{patel2024conformal}, which similarly employs a k-NN approach.
 Sample-based strategies have also appeared in the context of conformal risk control \citep{zecchin2023forkinguncertaintiesreliableprediction}, where samples from the model distribution are used to generate prototypical sequences, to which a Euclidean distance score function is then applied.